ossf/scorecard/docs/checks.md

 The check works by looking for a set of CI-system names in GitHub `CheckRuns` and `Statuses` among the recent commits (~30).
-A CI-system is considered well-known if its name contains any of the following: appveyor, buildkite, circleci, e2e, github-actions, jenkins, mergeable, test, travis-ci.
+A CI-system is considered well-known if its name contains any of the following: appveyor, buildkite, circleci, e2e, github-actions, jenkins, mergeable, test, travis-ci, woodpecker.

 Note: A project that fulfills this criterion with other tools may still receive a low score on this test.
 There are many ways to implement CI testing, and it is